coinorama/coinorama/README.md

 Before starting the collection of blockchain data, update the *bin/watcher-blockchain.py* file with the RPC password configured for your Bitcoind.
 Please note that you will also need to enable Bitcoind txindex to have accurate TX data.

+You may download an initial data file from : http://coinorama.net/blockchain.csv.gz

+Uncompress it and rename/move it as *data/blockchain/data.csv*

 To start collecting blockchain data :
 ```sh
 $ ./bin/coinorama watcher blockchain start